Tree Thinning in the Albany Pine Bush Preserve: improving wildlife habitat and reducing wildfire risk

 Executive Director Christopher Hawver added, “With fewer than 20 places like the Pine Bush on Earth, this project will improve habitat for rare wildlife while preserving the barrens for future generations to enjoy.
 Some of the wildlife species that will benefit from this habitat restoration include birds like the prairie warbler and eastern towhee, other animals such as the hognose snake, spadefoot toad and federally-endangered Karner blue butterfly along with flowers like the wild blue lupine.”

-The tree thinning will be completed during the winters of 2014 and/or 2015 on 85 acres in the Madison Avenue Pinelands area (Trailhead # 7) of the Preserve.
-Some pitch pine trees, as well as other tree species in this region of the Preserve have recently been marked with paint.
-This tree thinning work is being completed during the winter months because winter habitat restoration minimizes disruption to wildlife during the breeding season.
+The tree thinning begun last winter and will be completed during the winter of 2015-16 on 85 acres in the Madison Avenue Pinelands area (Trailhead # 7) of the Preserve.
+This tree thinning work is being completed during the winter months because winter habitat restoration minimizes disruption to wildlife, avoiding the breeding season.

 Successful examples of pitch pine tree thinning as part of habitat restoration have taken place in several other northeastern pine barrens including Ossipee, New Hampshire, Montague, Massachusetts, the Central Pine Barrens of Long Island, New York and the New Jersey Pine Barrens.